 You should not proceed to the next step without fulfilling the requirements of the prior step.
 For instance, part of the Create process (Step 1) is to determine the objectives of your research.
 Your survey results may not be of any value if you do not correctly identify these research objectives.

-I will post an article on each of the steps individually in the interest of keeping these articles nicely compartmentalized.
+I will post an article on each of the steps individually to keep them nicely compartmentalized.